-2019/20 2020/21 Nature £000 £000 Grant income from the UK Government for Individual Electoral Registration (IER) 152 232 Grant income from the Scottish Government - 134
+2019/20 2020/21 Nature £000 £000 Grant income from the UK Government for Individual Electoral Registration (IER) 152 232 Grant income from the Scottish Government 134 Barclay Implementation Funding (included in requisitions) 99 117

 The grant received for Individual Electoral Registration (IER) is intended to fund the additional costs incurred by the Board.
-Other grant income from the Scottish Government was additional funding to support the expected increase in postal voting ahead of the 2021 Scottish Parliament elections.
+Grant income from the Scottish Government was additional funding to support the expected increase in postal voting ahead of the 2021 Scottish Parliament elections.
+The Barclay Implementation Funding was paid to the three local authorities, and requisitioned in full by the Board, to implement the recommendations from the Barclay review of Non Domestic Rates.